NobelEapen/sql-practice/README.md

 Both the UNIQUE and PRIMARY KEY constraints provide a guarantee for uniqueness for a column or set of columns.
 However, you can have many UNIQUE constraints per table, but only one PRIMARY KEY constraint per table.

+UNIQUE Constraint on CREATE TABLE
+The following SQL defines a UNIQUE constraint for the "ID" column upon creation of the "Persons" table:

+SQL Server / Oracle / MS Access: